The Health Care Genetics Plan B Master’s Degree requires a minimum of 33 credits.

 8 credits of professional development

-Didactic, practical and professional cohort courses are selected in consultation with the students’ academic advisor.
+Didactic, practical and professional cohort courses are selected from a menu of classes in consultation with the students’ academic advisor.

 This plan of study will be designed based on a student’s prior experience, career goals and those needed to gain mastery of the body of knowledge of the field.
 There is no specific required sequence of courses, unless a course has a specific pre-requisite course indicated in the course description.
 There are no required summer components with the exception of directed study/internship that may be scheduled during the summer months.

-Three faculty members of the University of CT will be appointed to serve as the advisory committee for candidates for the Professional Science Masters in Health Care Genetics who will assist the student in the selection of courses best suited to meet career aspirations.
+Three faculty members of the University of Connecticut will be appointed to serve as the advisory committee for candidates for the Professional Science Masters in Health Care Genetics, and will assist the student in the selection of courses best suited to meet career aspirations.